Sathyanarayanan-ops/FlightdataEDA/README.md

 # Machine Learning Analysis on Airlines Dataset

+# NOTE For full analysis, please refer the jupyter notebook file in the repo, thank you
 ## Objective
 The objective of this work is to implement classic machine learning algorithms for classification, clustering, regression, dimension reduction, and ensembles.
 The analysis will be performed on a dataset from the CORGIS collection project, specifically the airlines dataset.